A nice loaf of bread that does not crumble and is not dry.

 Leave to rise in a warm spot while you preheat the oven to 180ºC.
 Leave your bread to rise for at least 20 minutes or so, longer if possible.

-Bake for 40 until bread crisp and a nice golden brown.
-Remove bread from tin and return to oven upside down for about 10 minutes at the end of cooking until nice and golden brown on all four sides.
+Bake for 50 mins in total – 40mins in tin, then remove bread from tin and return to oven upside down for about 10 minutes at the end of cooking until nice and golden brown on all four sides.
 This ensures that it is well cooked all the way through and gives a nice crust on all four sides.
 The bread is cooked when it sounds hollow on all sides when you tap with your knuckles.

 Tips on the Flour Mix / Troubleshooting your Bread